Columbian exchange: Of plants

-Rice, originally domesticated in China, became widely planted in the New World; European planters there relied upon the skills of African slaves to cultivate it.
+Rice, including both Oryza glaberrima independently domesticated in West Africa and Oryza sativa naturalized in the Mediterranean, became widely planted in the New World; European planters there relied upon the skills of African slaves to cultivate it.
 Georgia, South Carolina, Cuba, and Puerto Rico were major centers of rice production during the colonial era.
 Enslaved Africans brought their knowledge of water control, milling, winnowing, and other agrarian practices to the fields.
 This widespread knowledge among African slaves eventually made rice a staple food in the New World.

 Citrus fruits and grapes were brought to the Americas from the Mediterranean.
-At first, planters struggled to adapt these crops to New World climates, but by the late 19th century they were cultivated more consistently.
+At first, planters struggled to adapt these crops to New World climates, but by the late 19th century they were cultivated consistently.
 Bananas were introduced into the Americas in the 16th century by Portuguese sailors, who brought them from West Africa.
 Despite this early introduction, they were little consumed in the Americas as late as the 1880s, when large plantations were established in the Caribbean.
 The Manila galleon trading network introduced American plants such as chayote and papaya into Southeast Asia; these were incorporated into the cuisines there.

 Long before the arrival of the Spaniards, cultivators brought wild tomatoes from Central America to South America.
 Soon after Columbus's visit, tomatoes were brought to Spain, and from there to other European countries, including Italy.
 In 1544, Pietro Andrea Mattioli, a Tuscan physician and botanist, wrote that the tomato was eaten fried in oil there.
 The first Italian cookbook to include tomato sauce, Lo Scalco alla Moderna ("The Modern Steward"), was written by Italian chef Antonio Latini and was published in two volumes in 1692 and 1694.
 In 1790, the use of tomato sauce with pasta appeared for the first time, in the Italian cookbook L'Apicio Moderno ("The Modern Apicius"), by chef Francesco Leonardi.

 Alongside the intentional introductions of cultivated plants that were Crosby's focus, many wild plants including weeds of cultivation, such as dandelions and grasses, were transferred in both directions, permanently affecting the ecology of many parts of the world.